When Priority Fails: Revert-Based MEV on Fast-Finality Rollups: Introduction

 \section{Introduction}

-The evolution of Maximum Extractable Value (MEV) has undergone significant transformations, beginning with Ethereum’s early days.
+Maximum Extractable Value (MEV)~\cite{daian2020flashboys} has evolved significantly since the early days of Ethereum.
 The introduction of MEV Boost mechanisms, followed by Proposer-Builder Separation (PBS), transformed how MEV was captured on Ethereum, and now, with the rise of rollups~\cite{Thibault2022SoKRollup}, Layer-2 (L2) scaling solutions for Ethereum, history appears to be repeating itself.

-Rollups are gaining traction, reshaping transaction execution and settlement dynamics.
-On average, rollups process 30 times more transactions per second (TPS) than Ethereum~\cite{2024L2BeatTPS}, offer 55 times higher gas per second (GPS)~\cite{2024RollupGPS} and, consequently, have attracted a growing number of Decentralized Finance (DeFi) users and protocols, further driving Total Value Locked (TVL) on L2s~\cite{2024L2BeatTPS}.
-However, despite these advancements, MEV remains an inherent challenge, leading to what is often described as the \textit{MEV trilemma}—where avoiding MEV extraction entirely is impossible.

-The centralization of sequencers significantly shapes MEV on rollups.
-A rollup sequencer is an entity responsible for ordering transactions, forming blocks, and submitting them to the Layer 1 chain~\cite{motepalli2023sokcentralizedsequencer}.
+The centralization of sequencers significantly impacts MEV on rollups.
+A sequencer is the entity responsible for ordering transactions, forming blocks, and submitting them to the Layer 1 chain~\cite{motepalli2023sokcentralizedsequencer}.
 As the sole actor capable of transaction ordering, the sequencer introduces implicit trust assumptions—namely, that transactions are processed on a First-Come, First-Served (FCFS) basis with Priority Fee Auctions (PFA).
-Moreover, most rollups (e.g., Arbitrum, Optimism, Base, Unichain, ZKsync) operate private mempools, rendering front-running infeasible.
-MEV opportunities on L2s are thus limited to back-running strategies such as arbitrage and liquidations.
-Due to the low latency of rollups (200ms–2s), MEV extraction becomes a race to be the first to submit transactions to the sequencer.
+Moreover, most rollups (e.g., Arbitrum, Optimism, Base, Unichain, ZKsync) operate private mempools.
+MEV opportunities on L2s are thus limited to back-running strategies such as arbitrage and liquidations, or probabilistic (statistical) front-running or sandwiching~\cite{torres2024rolling}.
+Due to the low latency of rollups (200 ms - 2 s), the extraction of MEV becomes a latency race to be the first to submit transactions to the sequencer.

-In March~2024, the Dencun upgrade~\cite{2024EthereumRoadmap} introduced \textit{blobs}~\cite{Eth-Danksharding}, a temporary data storage designed to optimize rollups' scalability, which resulted in a significant reduction in gas fees on L2~\cite{dashboard@L2Fees}.
-At the same time, we observed a surge in the transaction revert rate~\cite{dashboard@reverted} that might indicate the spam-based MEV strategies on L2s.
-Although initially blob transactions were relatively inexpensive, their rising costs could pose new challenges for rollups' scalability and MEV extraction strategies.

-Looking ahead, major developments such as Unichain~\cite{Unichain2024} with the proposed sequencer-builder separation, MEV tax~\cite{Robinson2024Priority} and the revert protection mechanism, can introduce new paradigms for MEV extraction on L2s.
-This research explores these developments and analyzes the reverted transactions on L2s with the goal of attributing them to MEV extraction strategies.